Pennsylvania Homeschooling – PA Homeschool Laws Firm but Fair

 Many parents find the homeschooling laws in Pennsylvania to be an annoyance and an infringement on their rights.

 Pennsylvania laws are good for homeschoolers.

-- First, we will never have to go through the battle that is going on in California, where homeschoolers are scrambling to retain their rights to homeschool.?
+- First, we will never have to go through the battle that is going on in California (learn more about the homeschooling laws in California), where homeschoolers are scrambling to retain their rights to homeschool.?
 Because early homeschoolers fought for a specific homeschool law in Pennsylvania, we know exactly what we must do to retain our rights to homeschool in our state.

 - Second, our school district officials cannot simply move in to our homes and try to take away our rights to homeschool here in Pennsylvania.
 Because our Pennsylvania homeschool law clearly defines the process for us, we can simply follow that process and take advantage of the freedom we have to homeschool in Pennsylvania.
 As long as we follow that process, we retain the freedom to do it our way.

 - Third, our homeschool laws require an evaluation by a certified teacher.
 I have mixed feelings about this.